Permissions Coordinating Centre

-The NHS Research Scotland Permissions Coordinating Centre (NRS Permissions CC) offers a coordinated and streamlined process for obtaining Scotland-wide NHS R&D permission for multicentre clinical studies.
+The NHS Research Scotland Permissions Coordinating Centre (NRS Permissions CC) offers a coordinated and streamlined process for obtaining Scotland-wide NHS R&D Permission for all multi and single centre NHS research studies.

-NRS Permissions Coordinating Centre works in close collaboration with NRS R&D office staff across all Scottish Health Boards.
+NRS Permissions CC works in close collaboration with NRS R&D offices across all Scottish Health Boards alongside the coordinating functions across the UK.
 The current system involves assigning a lead Board to undertake the review of generic issues once on behalf of all the other Boards who have been requested to host the study.
 Individual Boards continue to review local issues (such as their capability to host the study) as part of the approval process but using a standardised set of documentation and checks.

-- Single point of contact for industry and investigators, to coordinate multicentre research applications
+- Single point of contact for industry and investigators, to coordinate NHS research applications

 - Help maintain adherence to national target timelines

-- Improved efficiency and compliance through use of the web-based database for all NRS projects (SReDA - Scottish Research Database Application).
+- Efficiency and compliance through use of the web-based database for all NRS projects (SReDA - Scottish Research Database Application)

-- Reduced time to gain permissions which fully satisfy all governance and regulatory requirements.
+- Reduced time to gain NHS permissions which fully satisfy all governance and regulatory requirements

 - NRS performance monitoring